When working with large data sets, Vizlib Writeback Table offers a Form View to help keep your table scalable and readable.

 - Select the fields to add to the group.
 We're adding Year and YearMonth in this example.

 - Enter a name for the group in the text box, then click on Show Group If.

-- When the expression editor opens, add the code which will identify the fields to be hidden.
-This example uses an expression which means Year and YearMonth will only be displayed for columns which have the Product Group Desc value Beer.
-The column syntax would read
+- When the expression editor opens, add the code which identifies the fields to be hidden.
+This example uses an expression that means Year and YearMonth will only be displayed for columns with the Product Group Desc value Beer.
+The column syntax would read:

 Column('Product Group Desc')='Beer'

 - Click Apply to save the changes.
 You should see the expression symbol highlighted in color to show a condition has been added.
 Click Done Editing to enter analysis mode.

 Note: There are more examples of working with expressions using column syntax on the page Referencing Column/Field values in Expressions.

 - Select a row where Beer is listed in Product Group Desc values, then select Edit for a row.
 You should see the Year and YearMonth fields in the edit panel (Figure 7).